 Musk’s story is the story of a man with resilience, self-belief, patience and hard work to achieve something that is deemed impossible by the rest of the world.
 As a student, you will learn the importance of thinking out of the box and believing in your ideas even if the whole world goes against you.

-So, which audiobook are you going to pick first on this list and how many of them have to already listened to?
+So, which audiobook are you going to pick first on this list and how many of them have to already listen to?
 If you think we have missed something or you would like to add something to this list, we would be more than happy to listen to your thoughts in the comment section.